KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 [back to top](#content)

 ## The goals
-I wanted to create useful code, documentation, and weights that use the paper’s guidance and its binary dataset of crystallization images.
-The code and/or weights that I produce could be useful because they are in a popular technology (Python/TensorFlow/Keras), along with details about the results.
+I wanted to create useful code, weights, and documentation, that use the paper’s guidance and its binary dataset of crystallization images.
+The code and weights files that I produce might be useful to others because they are in popular technologies.
+The code is in Python, TensorFlow, and Keras.
+The weights files are in HDF5 and ONNX.
+The details are posted in this project in Markdown language and PNG files.
 [back to top](#content)

 ## The development environment.